 In this book, Morgan shows through 19 short stories how emotion (especially greed and envy) plays a great role in many of our money decisions and how we can change the tide by making more rational decisions.
 He also shows that many of the money decisions we make later in life result from our early experiences.

-This book is especially relevant for people who feel they have made huge money mistakes and don’t know what to do to correct them.
+This book is especially relevant for people who feel they have made huge financial mistakes and don’t know what to do to correct them.
 It does not just help you identify the root causes of such mistakes, but it also shows how you can go beyond those mistakes to make more rational decisions that will improve your finances.

-7. Rich Dad, Poor Dad
+8. Rich Dad, Poor Dad

 Though it is “all-too-shared,” Rich Dad, Poor Dad still remains one of the best investing books, according to Nadine Mezher, CMO and Co-founder at Sarwa.